saman-zdf/rails-api-rspec-test-practice/README.md

 end
 ```

-just to test our user model.
+^^ just to test our user model.

-next we need to write some test in our user_spec.rb, we can have as many tests as we want, but the basic would be enough for just to check if the user in valid or the username is equal to the one we testing
+next we need to write some test in our user_spec.rb, we can have as many tests as we want, but the basic would be enough for just to check if the user is valid or the username is equal to the one we testing

 ```Ruby
 require 'rails_helper'